whria78/modelderm/README.md

 1) The algorithm is free.
 The API can be used for any purpose including commercial products.
 2) Please do not submit images without permission of the original owner.
 3) All submitted images and metadata will be stored as a database.
 The images will be used solely for the training purpose of the algorithm.
-4) The algorithm has been verified in several retrospective and prospective studies, but please be sure that the algorithm is not certified by FDA or CE.
+4) The algorithm has been verified in several retrospective and prospective studies, but please be sure that the algorithm is not certified by FDA or CE, yet.
 5) We are not responsible for inaccurate algorithm diagnosis or technical problems (server down).

 # Authorization